zakaryayev/crypto-history/data/events/2009/01-03-bitcoin-genesis-block-mined.md

 # Bitcoin Genesis Block Mined - January 3, 2009

 ## Event Summary
-On January 3, 2009, Satoshi Nakamoto mined the first block of the Bitcoin blockchain, known as the genesis block (Block 0).
-This marked the birth of the first decentralized cryptocurrency and introduced blockchain technology to the world.
+The first block of the Bitcoin blockchain is mined by Satoshi Nakamoto

 ## Cryptocurrency Information
 - **Name**: Bitcoin